node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

 properties are ignored and are left to the embedding application to implement.

 The settings are split into the following sections:
-- Flow File and User Directory Settings
+- Flow File and User Directory
 - Security
-- Server Settings
+- Server
-- Runtime Settings
+- Runtime
-- Editor Settings
+- Editor
-- Node Settings
+- Node

-### Flow File and User Directory Settings
+### Flow File and User Directory

 **flowFile**
 : the file used to store the flows.
 Default: `flows.json`

 **credentialSecret**
 : By default, credentials are encrypted in storage using a generated key.
 To specify your own secret, set the following property.
 If you want to disable encryption of credentials, set this property to false.
 Note: once you set this property, do not change it - doing so will prevent node-red from being able to decrypt your existing credentials and they will be lost.
+Example: `credentialSecret: "a-secret-key",`

 **flowFilePretty**
 :  By default, the flow JSON will be formatted over multiple lines making